ImShyMike/BTML/btml/README.md

     meta[charset="UTF-8"].
     title "My First Web Page"
   }
-  body {
+  body[style="background-color: #dddddd"] {
     <# This is a comment #>
     h1 "Welcome to My Web Page"
-    p "This is a simple HTML example with a button below." button[onclick="alert('Hello, world!')"]
+    p "This is a simple BTML example with a button below." button[onclick="alert('Hello, world!')"]
 "Click Me" }
 }